MindscapeHQ/raygun4node/README.md

     raygunClient.online();

-When marking as online any cached errors will be forwarded to Raygun.
+When marking as online any cached errors from the currently configured cache provider will be forwarded to Raygun.
+This action will respect whatever transport mode (batched or individual HTTP requests) you have currently configured.

+If you change between different cache providers or change the storage directory of the on-disk cache provider, please make sure to trigger processing the offline reports before making such a change.

 ##### Custom cache provider